2021 Keynote & Roundtables

 Nitasha Sharma, Associate Professor of African American Studies and Asian American Studies, Northwestern University

 This roundtable, focusing on the state of the field, will discuss the academic study of the lived experience of Blackness in Asia, its depiction in Asian Studies, and the work of African American and other Black scholars of Asia.
-Moderated by Dr. Nitasha Sharma, a comparative race studies scholar from Northwestern University, the roundtable also will ask participants to explore ways that ASIANetwork could support undergraduate teaching in this area.
+Moderated by Dr. Nitasha Sharma, a comparative race studies scholar from Northwestern University, joined by Dr. Marvin Sterling from Indiana University and Keisha Brown from Tennessee State University, the roundtable also will ask participants to explore ways that ASIANetwork could support undergraduate teaching in this area.

 Sunday, April 18